pypa/pipx/docs/installation.md

 * Using the prebuilt wheel instead of building it from source.
 * Using pipx's `--spec` and `--index-url` flags.

+Example configuration for use of the code linter [yapf](https://github.com/google/yapf/).
+This is to be added to your `.pre-commit-config.yaml`.

 ```yaml
 - repo: https://github.com/pypa/pipx
   rev: 1.3.0